 A retrospective study of 29 cases of head and neck sarcoma, including synovial sarcoma, showed longer mean survival with chemoradiotherapy treatment (71.5 months) compared to without (42.3 months).
 Age was the only statistically significant survival predictor.11

 Our patient with primary laryngeal synovial sarcoma represents a rare case that was treated with neoadjuvant chemoradiation therapy.
 This case demonstrated how neoadjuvant chemoradiation therapy successfully facilitated oncologic surgical resection of an initially unresectable laryngeal synovial sarcoma.
 Close patient follow-up will continue to monitor disease outcomes.

 Head and neck synovial sarcoma is a rare disease entity posing several diagnostic and treatment challenges.
 Hence, a multidisciplinary team approach consisting of head and neck surgeons, radiation oncologists and medical oncologists is optimal.
 In the absence of evidence-based guidelines and randomized prospective studies, management decisions for head and neck synovial sarcoma should be individualized.
 Novel approaches to treatment should be investigated for their potential to improve patient outcomes.

-Dr. Cruz-Lim is a radiation oncology resident, and Dr. Adevoso-Cañal is a radiation oncology consultant in the Section of Radiation Oncology, Department of Radiology, University of the Philippines-Philippine General Hospital, Manila.
+Dr. Cruz-Lim is a radiation oncology resident, Dr. Adevoso-Cañal is a radiation oncology consultant in the Section of Radiation Oncology, Department of Radiology, Dr. De Guzman is a medical oncology fellow, Dr. Lahoz is an otolaryngology resident, and Dr. Villaruel is a pathology resident, University of the Philippines-Philippine General Hospital, Manila.
 Disclosure: The authors have no conflicts of interest to disclose.
 None of the authors received outside funding for the production of this original manuscript and no part of this article has been previously published elsewhere.